 “We're all damned,” Telford faded out.
-“So if we're going to held accountable, then why not commit atrocities?”
+“So, why not commit atrocities.”

-I agreed, and thought of Pastor Tim and his belief that we were already saved.
+I agreed, though thought of Pastor Tim and his belief that instead, we are already saved.

 “Ego-death, that's all you can hope for in this life.
 The destruction of the subjective-self.
 Accept that you're just a leaf adrift in the rapids.
 We have no influence and we experience nothing of consequence.
-The only meaning in life are the lies that we tell ourselves.
+The only meaning in life is the lies that we tell ourselves.
 Primarily that others gives a damn about our sniveling little existence!
-We are all aberrations to the inanimate constants of the material cosmos!
+We're all aberrations of the presupposed constants of the material cosmos!
 I am just another unidentified body in the mass-grave of time's killing-field!”

 “I told you, the only meaning is in ourselves.
 We are the Temple Of Solomon.
 The Holy Of Holies is inside of us!”

 “Fuck off with that bullshit!”
 I snarled, kicking the radiator!
 Standing, I shoved the armchair away, looking for my coat.
-“I can't teach myself to build a fucking pyramid!
-That knowledge isn't fucking innate, you fucking useless fucking cunt!”
+“I can't spontaneously teach myself to build things like a fucking nuclear reactor!
+That knowledge isn't fucking innate, you fucking useless fuck!”

 “Have you read, Moses And Monotheism?”
 Telford calmly asked.

-My beeline for the door slowly ground to a deadpan stop.
+My beeline for the door slowly ground to a halt.

 “There's always more than one way to tell a story about how to skin a cat.”

-“Way back in my youth, I was a systematic theologian, but inevitably found too many inconsistencies.
+“Way back in my youth, I was your run-of-the-mill theologian, but inevitably found too many inconsistencies.
 There was little thematic stability, making it impossible to measure and evaluate which recorded accounts were reliable.”
 Telford then waited until I had returned to my chair.
 “As I mentioned, Herr Maier has been compiling a new Bible.
-One which lacks such contradictory dilemmas by having the courage to include the pantheon of demonic divinities.”
+One which lacks such contradictory dilemmas by having the courage to include a pantheon of demonic divinities.”